-APA relies on committed foster homes through our DAPA! campaign to provide a loving temporary home for at-risk animals until they can be placed in forever adoptive homes.
-Without foster homes, we simply cannot continue to save animals from our municipal shelter at the rate needed to reach No-Kill status for our community.
-You can read ansers to some frequently asked questions about fostering in the expanding sections below (just click the question).
+APA relies on committed foster homes to provide a loving, temporary home for at-risk animals until they can be placed in forever adoptive homes.
+Without foster homes, we struggle to save more lives because we can only house and care for a limited number of animals at our adoption center.
+You can read answers to some frequently asked questions about fostering in the expanding sections below (just click the question).

 Download the DAPA!
 Foster Application and Agreement